James Outman Player Props: Dodgers vs. Rockies

-On Friday, James Outman (.500 slugging percentage in past 10 games, including one home run) and the Los Angeles Dodgers face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
-First pitch is at 10:10 PM ET.
+The Los Angeles Dodgers, including James Outman and his .517 slugging percentage over his past 10 games, battle starting pitcher Peter Lambert and the Colorado Rockies at Dodger Stadium, Saturday at 9:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Rockies.
+He had a one-hit showing in his most recent game (1-for-2) against the Rockies.

 James Outman Game Info & Props vs. the Rockies